-Kinsey’s research is ignored because it is believed women in recent decades have more success with orgasm.
-But where does this success come from?
-It is implied that new information has helped women and their lovers adjust their lovemaking so that female orgasm is guaranteed every time.
-The new information about female orgasm relates to the clitoris yet no one talks of the clitoris.
-If intercourse were the answer then women in the 1950s (and before) would also have been expert and there wouldn’t be a ‘problem’ in the first place.
+Kinsey’s research is ignored because it is suggested that modern women have more success with orgasm.
+It is implied that new information has helped women and their lovers ensure that female orgasm is guaranteed every time.
+The new information relates to the clitoris yet no one talks of the clitoris.
+If intercourse were the answer, then women in the 1950s would also have been expert and there wouldn’t be a ‘problem’ in the first place.

 Statistical research is useful because it gives us an idea of what activities or experiences are ‘usual’.
 If we don’t have the ‘average’ experience, it doesn’t make us abnormal.
-But people will suggest that because certain information is irrelevant to them that it is of no use to anyone else either.
-This is just one of the challenges in appreciating how diverse we all are.
 Some people suggest that generalisations are useless because they are not always true.
-For example, we can say that men are taller than women on average.
+For example, we can say that men are generally taller than women.
 This is a generalisation but it is also a fact.
-As long as we understand that there are exceptions then generalisations can be useful.
+Generalisations can be useful if we understand that there are exceptions.

 The value in using sampling techniques (to ensure that the sample is representative of the general population), is that the finding can be applied to a much bigger population than the original sample.
 Conclusions can only be extended to the population if the research is based on samples of individuals who are selected in such a way so as to be representative.